 🔹 Customer traffic patterns

-🔹 Future growth requirements
+🔹 Future growth

 The importance of ongoing surveys